xavier-tobin/PatternAnnotatedString/README.md

 # PatternAnnotatedString

-Easily and dynamically style text using patterns/regular expressions in Jetpack Compose.
+Easily style text using patterns/regular expressions in Jetpack Compose.

-- [x] 📝 Alternative to `buildAnnotatedString` for dynamic text styling
+- [x] 📝 Alternative to `buildAnnotatedString` for styling user-generated or dynamic text
-- [x] 🎨 Simple, highly flexible Composable API
+- [x] 🎨 Simple, highly flexible API
 - [x] 🚀 Respects Compose lifecycle with performance options
 - [x] 📦 Out-of-the-box support for custom paragraph backgrounds
 - [x] 🧩 Easily render custom inline content
+- [x] 📚 Can be used

 > _Built to render markdown previews and for highlighting global search results in [Bundled Notes](https://bundlednotes.com)._

 ## Readiness checklist

-This library has been an internal experiment for about a month, but I plan to release it as a maintained library after I've done the following:
+`PatternAnnotatedString` has been an internal experiment for about a month, but I plan to release it as a maintained library after I've done the following:

-- [ ] Wait til compose-bom includes latest StringAnnotation APIs
+- [ ] Wait until stable compose-bom includes latest StringAnnotation APIs
 - [ ] Add more examples to README
 - [ ] Add tests
 - [ ] Work out how to release library via Maven/Gradle